Pressure sores are areas of damaged skin caused by pressure or friction. They are also known as pressure ulcers, bedsores or decubitus ulcers.

 Pressure sores develop when part of your body is compressed for a long period, and the blood supply to a region of your skin is cut off.
 If you usually remain seated, in a wheelchair, for example, you might develop pressure sores on the buttocks, back of the thighs or back.

-2. Appropriate equipment
+2. Use the right equipment

 Your MS Nurse, District Nurse or an Occupational Therapist can advise you on suitable equipment to reduce the risk of pressure sores.
-These include your bed, armchair, wheelchair, car seat, office chairs, cushions & mattresses, equipment when on holiday, hospital or away from home for any reason.
+These include your bed, armchair, wheelchair, car seat, office chairs, cushions and mattresses.
+They can also supply equipment to use when on holiday, at hospital or away from home for any reason.